 Transformational Painting is a large format painting process developed over several decades by Majio to build empowering skills of self-expression, creativity and communication about inner process.
 We work with personal and archetypal symbols which arise from the psyche through nighttime dreams, associative play and painting.
 Metaphor work, like dream work, invites the exploration of the symbols and images as a way to integrate and understand our stories.

-ANAVAMI CENTER provides circles in Transformational Painting utilizing Projective Dream Work techniques in relation to painting in order to enter into a dialogue of wholeness with the psyche.
+ANAVAMI CENTER provides instruction in Transformational Painting utilizing Projective Dream Work techniques in relation to painting in order to enter into a dialogue of wholeness with the psyche.
 The images that arise in the creative process come in the service of integration, healing and creative resolution.
 This playful investigation in small painting circles encourages each painter to speak about their perception and revelation of each participant’s painting, as if it were their own.
 This stimulates new understandings for the other painters while changing and releasing one’s own stories, moving the painting images to new levels of articulation.
 It is a poetic rather than a psychological process where the truth registers as an ‘aha’ feeling in the body allowing the conceptual connection to follow.

 Transformational Painting is offered in weekly large format acrylic painting circles, quarterly Painting Workshops, and yearly retreats in such inspiring places as Ghost Ranch in Abiquiu, New Mexico and Nicoya Peninsula in Costa Rica.